 OT is a sub-pixel image correlation technique.
-This technique matches two or more images at each point on a grid, analyzing the degrees of local correlation at each step.
+This technique matches two or more images at each point on a grid, analysing the degrees of local correlation at each step.
 Differences in the local instantaneous frequency of the images result in sub-pixel spatial differences in ground patterns.
-Measurements must be performed with subpixel accuracy because the amplitude of the ground displacement is often lower than the resolution of the images, depending on the sensor used.
+Measurements must be performed with sub-pixel accuracy because the amplitude of the ground displacement is often lower than the resolution of the images, depending on the sensor used.

-Sub-pixel image correlation technique for measuring ground surface displacements can be applied to optical (e.g. Michel et al., 1999; de Michele and Briole, 2007) and SAR amplitude images (e.g. Michel and Rignot, 1999; de Michele et al., 2010a, 2010b).
+A sub-pixel image correlation technique for measuring ground surface displacements can be applied to optical (e.g. Michel et al., 1999; de Michele and Briole, 2007) and SAR amplitude images (e.g. Michel and Rignot, 1999; de Michele et al., 2010a, b).
 The main differences between optical and SAR images are caused by the oblique SAR acquisition geometry.
 Therefore, instead of having east-west and north-south offsets as in optical OT, SAR OT yields slant range and azimuth offsets.
-Slant range is the line of sight (LOS) direction, or look angle of the satellite.
-The azimuth is the flying direction of the satellite (nominally 98° for Sentinel 1; nearly North-South).
-Moreover, azimuth offsets are "topography free", and slant range offsets are calculated in the LOS and, therefore, contain a contribution from vertical offsets, depending on the viewing angle.
+Slant range is the line-ofsight (LOS) direction or look angle of the satellite.
+The azimuth is the flying direction of the satellite (nominally 98° for Sentinel-1, nearly north-south).
+Moreover, azimuth offsets are "topography-free", and slant range offsets are calculated in the LOS and, therefore, contain a contribution from vertical offsets, depending on the viewing angle.
 Thus, OT yields two components of the deformation field for one SAR scene.
-For details on this methodology, please refer to Michel & Rignot (1999) and Michel et al., (1999), who used it with shuttle imaging radar (SIR-C) and ERS radar amplitude images, and Raucoules et al. (2013), who applied the OT method to multi temporal SAR images at La Vallette landslide.
+For details on this methodology, please refer to Michel and Rignot (1999) and Michel et al. (1999), who used it with shuttle imaging radar (SIR-C) and ERS radar amplitude images, and Raucoules et al. (2013), who applied the OT method to multi-temporal SAR images at the La Valette landslide.
 The OT technique provides a measurement of the ground displacement from the analysis of the geometrical deformation between the two SAR amplitude images.
 Usually SAR images with a small baseline are chosen to reduce the stereoscopic effect and geometric decorrelation.
-For Sentinel 1, the orbit tubes are steered within 100 m maximum.
+For Sentinel-1, the orbit tubes are steered within 100 m maximum.
 Therefore, the topographic contribution to the OT in the LOS direction is negligible.
-In this study, we estimate the range and azimuth offset fields using cross correlation optimization of the input intensity images.
+In this study, we estimate the range and azimuth offset fields using cross-correlation optimization of the input intensity images.
 This algorithm is implemented in the GAMMA software with the name of "offsets tracking" (e.g. Strozzi et al., 2002).
-GAMMA is a standard SAR processing software, which results have been validated among other available SAR processing chains (e.g. Raucoules et al., 2009).
+GAMMA is a standard SAR processing software, whose results have been validated among other available SAR processing chains (e.g. Raucoules et al., 2009).

-2. Data and processing steps
+2 Data and processing steps

-At the time of this study experimental design, the Sentinel-1 mission comprised a constellation of two polar-orbiting satellites, operating day and night, hosting a C-band synthetic aperture radar, enabling them to acquire imagery regardless of the weather.
-We used 26 Sentinel 1 data in descending, stripmap mode, acquired every 12 days from October 30, 2017, to November 06, 2018.
-Sentinel 1 data are provided by the European Space Agency, within the Copernicus Program of the European Union.
-Technically, we downloaded them as Single Look Complex (SLC) data from the Copernicus Scientific Data Hub (https://scihub.copernicus.eu).
-We did not use the ascending mode, as it is less sensitive to ground motion in CdS given the SAR shadow and the unfavorable relative geometry between the SAR orbit and ground motion (e.g. Raucoules et al., 2020).
+At the time of this study's experimental design, the Sentinel-1 mission comprised a constellation of two polar-orbiting satellites, operating day and night and hosting a C-band synthetic aperture radar, enabling them to acquire imagery regardless of the weather.
+We used 26 Sentinel-1 data points in descending stripmap mode, acquired every 12 d from 30 October 2017 to 6 November 2018.
+Sentinel-1 data are provided by the European Space Agency, within the Copernicus Programme of the European Union.
+Technically, we downloaded them as single look complex (SLC) data from the Copernicus Scientific Data Hub (https://scihub.copernicus.eu, last access: 2 April 2023).
+We did not use the ascending mode, as it is less sensitive to ground motion in CdS given the SAR shadow and the unfavourable relative geometry between the SAR orbit and ground motion (e.g. Raucoules et al., 2020).